 Do we know what causes oral cavity and oropharyngeal cancers?

 Doctors and scientists can’t say for sure what causes each case of oral cavity or oropharyngeal cancer.
-But they do know many of the risk factors (see “What are the risk factors for oral cavity and oropharyngeal cancers?”) and how some of them cause cells to become cancerous.
+But they do know many of the risk factors (see “What are the risk factors for oral cavity and oropharyngeal cancers?”) and how some of them may lead to cells becoming cancerous.

 Scientists believe that some risk factors, such as tobacco or heavy alcohol use, may cause these cancers by damaging the DNA of cells that line the inside of the mouth and throat.

 DNA is the chemical in each of our cells that makes up our genes — the instructions for how our cells function.
 We usually look like our parents because they are the source of our DNA.
 However, DNA affects more than how we look.
-Some genes have instructions for controlling when cells grow and divide.
-Genes that promote cell division are called oncogenes.
-Genes that slow down cell division or cause cells to die at the right time are called tumor suppressor genes.
-Cancers can be caused by DNA changes that turn on oncogenes or turn off tumor suppressor genes.
+Some genes called proto-oncogenes can help control when cells grow and divide.
+DNA changes can change these into genes that promote cell division that are called oncogenes.
+Some genes that slow down cell division or make cells die at the right time and are called tumor suppressor genes.
+DNA changes can turn off tumor suppressor genes, and lead to cells growing out of control.
+Cancers can be caused by DNA changes that create oncogenes or turn off tumor suppressor genes.

 When tobacco and alcohol damage the cells lining the mouth and throat, the cells in this layer must grow more rapidly to repair this damage.
 The more often cells need to divide, the more chances there are for them to make mistakes when copying their DNA, which may increase their chances of becoming cancerous.